demisto/dockerfiles-info/README.md

 # Demisto's Docker Repository Information

-This branch contains package and os information about each docker image available via Demisto's Docker Hub repositories at:  https://hub.docker.com/u/demisto/ .
+This README contains package and os information about each docker image available via Demisto's Docker Hub repositories at:  https://hub.docker.com/u/demisto/ .

+Source files for the docker images are available at: https://github.com/demisto/dockerfiles

 Each information file is maintained as a markdown file in its relevant folder.
 The last available tag of each docker image is kept in a file named `last.md` in a folder named as the docker image.
 The listing and information is automatically generated on a nightly basis.